ugr-sail/sinergym/README.md

 The goal of this project is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.

+Please, help us to improve by **reporting your questions and issues** [here](https://github.com/ugr-sail/sinergym/issues).
+It is easy, just 2 clicks using our issue templates (questions, bugs, improvements, etc.).
+More detailed info on how to report issues [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 The main functionalities of *Sinergym* are the following :

 -  **Include different simulation engines**.
 Communication between Python and [EnergyPlus](https://energyplus.net/) is established